mrbid/VoxelPaint/README.md

 * F8 = Load. (will erase what you have done since the last save)
 * F10 = Export the VoxelPaint data to a zip file in $HOME/Documents.

+## Multi Selections
+Middle Mouse Click & Drag to select area, once selected you can fill the area using the V key or change the nodes with the mouse scroll, there are no keyboard binds for multi selections.

 Arrow Keys can be used to move the view around.

 Your state is automatically saved on exit.